 (3.)
-Low-grade deposits occur in many places, and though many of these are too low in gold content to be profitably worked, it is probable that adequate testing will show many deposits that could be hydraulicked, provided there is an adequate supply of water and physical conditions are suitable.
-Some of these deposits as well, may provide suitable ground for dredging.
+Low-grade deposits occur in many places, and though many of these are too low in gold content to be profitably worked, it is probable that adequate testing will show some deposits that could be hydraulicked, provided there is an adequate supply of water and physical conditions are suitable.
+Some of these deposits as well may provide suitable ground for dredging or drag-line operations.

+NORTH-WESTERN DISTRICT.

-NORTH-WESTERN MINERAL SURVEY DISTRICT (No. 1).
-QUEEN CHARLOTTE MINING DIVISION.
+SKEENA MINING DIVISION.